system76/docs/_articles/yubikey_fde.md

 If prompted, type **y** to commit the changes.

+# Modify LUKS Header

+The last step is to modify the LUKS header to support the Yubikey.
+There are 8 key slots available in a LUKS header.
+We need to add your Yubikey's challenge and response key to one of them.

-## Check LUKS Header for Available Key Slots
+## Check for Available Key Slots

 Before modifying the LUKS header to add the Yubikey's challenge response, it's a good idea to see which slots are available.